miroslavpejic85/mirotalksfu/README.md

 [![DigitalOcean Referral Badge](https://web-platforms.sfo2.cdn.digitaloceanspaces.com/WWW/Badge%201.svg)](https://www.digitalocean.com/?refcode=1070207afbb1&utm_campaign=Referral_Invite&utm_medium=Referral_Program&utm_source=badge)

 For personal use, you can start with a single $5 a month cloud server and scale up as needed.
 You can use [this link](https://m.do.co/c/1070207afbb1) to get a `$100 credit for the first 60 days`.

-If you need help to deploy `MiroTalk SFU` instance on `your dedicated cloud server`, or for other needs, don't hesitate to contact us at sfu.mirotalk@gmail.com

 </details>